RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 (@__spDefaultViewUrl, '_catalogs')) and @__spTitle != 'ServiceFiles']"/>
 {% endhighlight %}

-I want the solution to be configurable.
+One goal for the solution was to make it configurable.
 One of the easiest way to accomplish that is by defining a variable and access it via `msxsl:node-set($VariableName)`.
 Here I'm using the `global` element to store global configuration options and `tiles` to store configuration options based on the `BaseTemplate` e.g. Contacts, DocumentLibrary and so on.
 As you can see there are options for color and icon, which control the visual apperance,